A macro filming workshop, with nature connection and observation!

 Saturday 2nd May - 10am to 4pm | Kinlochard Village Hall & The Community Field

-Step into the small, intricate world of bees and other incredible insects - moths, spiders, hoverflies and butterflies - and learn how to film them beautifully in close-up, using both professional and smartphone equipment.
+Step into the small, intricate world of bees and other incredible insects - things like moths, spiders, hoverflies and butterflies - and learn how to film them beautifully in close-up, using both professional and smartphone equipment.

-This one-day, beginner-friendly workshop combines nature connection, filming, and wildlife identification.
+This beginner-friendly workshop combines nature connection, filming, and wildlife identification.
 You’ll spend time both indoors and outdoors learning to spot, identify and film the amazing tiny lives that exist all around us.

 Check out some of the films on this page to see what can be achieved!